learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 ## `Object.assign()`

-We can use `Object.assign()` to create a new object and pass it properties from existing objects. `Object.assign` takes any number of objects as its arguments, and it merges them from left to right (so if two objects share a key, the right-most object's value for that key will win).
+We can use `Object.assign()` to create a new object and pass it properties from existing objects.
+The first value is the target object that gets modified.
+All the values afterward can be any number of objects.
+It then copies them from left to right onto the target object (so if two objects share a key, the right-most object's value for that key will win).
 Let's try it out:

 ``` javascript
 Object.assign({}, { foo: 'bar' })